canonical-web-and-design/developer.ubuntu.com/templates/pages/core/troubleshooting.md

 [#snappy channel on IRC](https://webchat.freenode.net/?channels=snappy)

 ## Filing bugs on Launchpad
-If you think you have encountered a bug, please file it on Launchpad the tool used by the Ubuntu community to track bugs and host code.
-We value your feedback!
+If you think you have encountered a bug, please file it on Launchpad, the tool used by the Ubuntu community to track bugs and host code.
+We value your feedback.

 ### For Ubuntu Core and snapd
 [Check for open bugs](https://bugs.launchpad.net/snappy/+bugs)